jtgasper3/jtgasper3.github.io/about.md

 **Highlights:**

 - Managed various team of developers, web server administrators, and database administrators.
-- Lead initative to cluster application servers to provide highly available web applications.
+- Lead initiative to cluster application servers to provide highly available web applications.
 - Automated the account provisioning for ~200K user accounts and groups.
 - Led the charge on Single Sign-On (SSO), which had more than 70 client applications when I left.
-- Integrated Jasig’s CAS and Micrsoft’s ADFS v2.0 to form a single SSO environment.
+- Integrated Jasig’s CAS and Microsoft’s ADFS v2.0 to form a single SSO environment.
 - Implemented Eduroam using Microsoft NPS.
 - Managed the university’s enrollment in InCommon.
 - Developed web frontend (ASP.NET-based) to allow dept heads to manage shared departmental storage (folder creation, permission assignments)